Expect tough party enforcement during school year, says Kingston police chief | CBC News

 Street parties are a perennial problem at universities across Canada, but the situation in Kingston has long caused public outcry.

-In February 2022, Queen's announced a task force to try and tackle the issue.
+In February 2022, Queen's announced a task force to try to tackle the issue.

 Its website currently offers a list of recommendations, from facilitating access to food and water when parties take place to organizing an Ontario-wide roundtable to discuss the problem with other universities.